AlwaysSany/virtual-nano-banana-fashion/README.md

 - Upload a photo and click “Generate Try‑On”.
 - When the result appears, click “Style Further” to stage the generated image.
 - Choose another product and click “Try Now” again; the modal switches to Advanced Styling and applies the new item to the staged image.
+- To create a brand‑new product from text, use Add Product, enter a prompt (or use the mic), and click Generate Image.
+- Use the mic buttons (powered by ElevenLabs STT) in Add Product and in the Try‑On “Put me on” area to dictate prompts.

 If Advanced Styling doesn’t start, ensure you clicked “Style Further” after a successful generation.